TIBCOSoftware/js-docker/README.md

 - [docker-compose](https://docs.docker.com/compose/overview/) documentation

 # Copyright
-Copyright &copy; 2016.
+Copyright &copy; 2019.
 TIBCO Software Inc.
 This file is subject to the license terms contained in the license file that is distributed with this file.
 ___

-Software Version: X.X.X &nbsp;
-Document version number: 1016-JSP63-01

 TIBCO, Jaspersoft, and JasperReports are trademarks or registered trademarks of TIBCO Software Inc.